robertovicario/Learning-Deep-Learning/model-training/Model_Training.md

 ## Loss Function

 The loss function measures the difference between the predicted values and the actual values.
+It quantifies how well or poorly the model is performing.

 ### Cross-Entropy Loss

-...

-Mathematically:
+Cross-Entropy Loss is commonly used for classification tasks, especially with softmax outputs.

+Mathematically, is expressed as:

 $$L = -\frac{1}{m} \sum_{i=1}^m \left[ y_i \log(\hat{y}_i) + (1 - y_i) \log(1 - \hat{y}_i) \right]$$

+where $y_i$ is the actual label, $\hat{y}_i$ is the predicted probability, and $m$ is the number of samples.

 ### Mean Squared Error (MSE)

-...

-Mathematically:
+MSE is typically used for regression tasks.

+Mathematically, is represented as:

 $$L = \frac{1}{m} \sum_{i=1}^m (y_i - \hat{y}_i)^2$$